SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `VCAB3` - The 3rd order Adams method.
 Bogacki-Shampine 3/2 method is used to calculate
   starting values.
+- `VCAB4` - The 4th order Adams method.
+Runge-Kutta 4 is used to calculate
+  starting values.
+- `VCAB5` - The 5th order Adams method.
+Runge-Kutta 4 is used to calculate
+  starting values.
+- `VCABM3` - The 3rd order Adams-Moulton method.
+Bogacki-Shampine 3/2 method is used
+  to calculate starting values.
+- `VCABM4` - The 4th order Adams-Moulton method.
+Runge-Kutta 4 is used to calculate
+  starting values.
+- `VCABM5` - The 5th order Adams-Moulton method.
+Runge-Kutta 4 is used to calculate
+  starting values.

 ### Methods for Stiff Equations

 #### SDIRK Methods